santhu501/namaste-react/README.md

  Link: Use Link component instead of anchor tag to show the pages.
 A Link will just render that component only but using anchor to go to new page will reload the whole page.

- React Class Based Components life cycle: First constructor is called, next render method and then componentDidMount( same as useEffect in functional components) method is called.
+ - React Class Based Components life cycle: First constructor is called, next render method and then componentDidMount( same as useEffect in functional components) method is called.
- When there is a child class component under parent class component: sequence of things that will be executed: parent constructor, parent render, child constructor, child render, child componentDidMount, parent componentDidMount are called.
+ - When there is a child class component under parent class component: sequence of things that will be executed: parent constructor, parent render, child constructor, child render, child componentDidMount, parent componentDidMount are called.

+- when there are two child components one after the other under one parent class component: parent constructor, parent render, child 1 constructor, child 1 render, child 2 constructor, child 2 render, DOM updates in a batch, child 1 component did mount, child 2 component did mount, then finally parent component did mount are called.

+- When there are multiple child components, react will optimize render cycle and commit phase( componentDidMount ) by doing them in a batch.